 Typically a high-ticket offer is priced from $3,000 up to $1,000,000 or more.
 Some examples of high-ticket offers include real estate, coaching programs, marketing campaigns, web design packages, luxury goods, information products, courses or business partnership agreements.

-How high ticket closing differs from traditional sales
+How high ticket sales differs from traditional sales

-There’s a very big difference between conventional selling and closing high-ticket offers.
+There’s a very big difference between conventional selling and high ticket sales.
 The psychology between them are worlds apart.
-High ticket closing involves a sophisticated approach when persuading a prospective client towards making a commitment.
+High ticket sales involves a sophisticated approach when persuading a prospective client towards making a commitment.

 A traditional salesperson, usually thought of as a ‘snake oil salesman’, have negative associations with using scammy, overly persistent, manipulative, sleazy, or aggressive tactics to push you into fraudulent, unhelpful or regrettable purchases.
 They’re known for only doing things to get a commission out of you.

 High-Ticket Closers™ are professionals, industry experts or authority figures that influence you towards a purchase that helps you solve a significant problem, or an exceptional service experience.
 They sell products and services that have real value in a marketplace.
 A good closer makes the customer feel thankful after a sale.
 They feel thankful for being helped towards making a decision that’s right for them.

 High-Ticket Closers™ don’t chase clients.
 Instead the clients come to them for help, usually after a qualification process to see if they are a good fit to work with or not.
 High-Ticket Closers™ are positioned as influencers in their fields, so they have an obligation to serve their clients with integrity and high business standards.